 I looked at a number of cabins from several manufacturers, focussing on the quality of build, how substantial they appeared, how the display cabins had weathered, internal heights and sizes, the cost and how pushy the sales staff were.
 I also checked online reviews which was an eye-opener, some better than others in respect of customer service..

 With many cabins, I found they came in fixed sizes with doors and windows in set places.
 This was not ideal for my location, as I had a specific space in which to shoehorn the cabin.
 A smaller cabin footprint would probably be cramped inside, while a larger building would have encroached on a 6oft tree as well as the rear wall of the garage, and almost certainly would have need planning permission.

 Generally speaking, planning consent is needed if the building height exceeds 2.5 metres high, is within two metres of a boundary fence and exceeds 15 sq/metres in floor area.
-So to work within permitted development rights without planning, I keep it under 2.5 metres and 15sq meters in area.
+So to work within permitted development rights without planning, I kept the size under 2.5 metres and 15sq meters in area.
 Check your local authority requirements as land inside National Parks, the Broads, Areas of Outstanding Natural Beauty could be different.